khofstadter/CS220AU-DP/README.md

 **For the assignment**
 1. Understand both **[digital identities](https://navigatingthedigitalworld.com/docs/digital-identities)** and **[extential risks](https://navigatingthedigitalworld.com/docs/existential-risks)** [example](https://www.cser.ac.uk/)
 2. the research question
-   **What existential risks does it bring to us or to society and the environment for companies (especially tech giants) to know our digital identities?**
+   What existential risks does it bring to us or to society and the environment for companies (especially tech giants) to know our digital identities?→ **What impact can tech companies have on us, society and the environment?**
    - How do they use our data?
    - what is the purpose to correct them
    - How and what kind of data do they track?([vpnMentor](https://www.vpnmentor.com/research/whos-watching-you/#/?filter=thirdParty))
    - Do existential risks differ depending on positioning(VR mapping)?
-4. what kind of Extential risks
+3. what kind of Extential risks
    - privacy
    - health
    - cultural values
    - could be bad effected to environment
-5. Digital identities
+4. Research more about Digital identities
    - Positioning of my(or someone's else) digital identity in each account (**use VR mapping**)
+5. Start writing draft